Your Financial Aid and COVID-19: What Your Need to Know

 4. There’s still time to complete the FAFSA.

-According to the National College Attainment Network (NCAN), which has been closely monitoring FAFSA completions across the country, the number of high school seniors who completed the FAFSA as of May 8 was down 3.3% compared with last year’s high school senior class.
+According to Form Your Future, which has been closely monitoring FAFSA completions across the country, the number of high school seniors in the class of 2021 who completed the FAFSA as of November 27, 2020 was down 16.8% compared with last year’s high school senior class.
 Don’t let the uncertainties of the pandemic stop you from applying for financial aid.

 To find out whether your school has extended its FAFSA deadline for institutional financial aid (aid provided by the college, not the government), contact the school’s financial aid office.